 Winner Dr. Gabriel Puebla-Hellmann

 Dr. Gabriel Puebla-Hellmann was honored for his contribution to precise position and direction determination using quantum technology.
 At the heart of his solution are Nitrogen Vacancy (NV) centers - atom-sized, highly sensitive magnetic field sensors.
 "Because of their size, many NVs can exist in a small volume, creating a very sensitive magnetic field sensor on the sub-100 nanometer scale that determines both the value and direction of the field," says Puebla-Hellmann.
 "This sensor is special because it remains precise across more than six orders of magnitude, thus offering a much higher resolution for the same testing volume than other technologies."

 Our approach is particularly relevant for industrial metrology.
 For example, when manufacturing high-precision components, the dimensions have to be verified post-production.
 Our approach helps to make this step more precise - and potentially faster, too.

-With over 32,000 employees, ZEISS is active globally in almost 50 countries with around 30 production sites, 60 sales and service companies and 27 research and development facilities.
+With over 32,000 employees, ZEISS operates in almost 50 countries worldwide, with around 30 production sites and 60 sales and service companies, as well as 27 development sites.
 Founded in 1846 in Jena, the company is headquartered in Oberkochen, Germany.
-The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company, Carl Zeiss AG.
+The Carl Zeiss Foundation, one of the largest foundations in Germany committed to the promotion of science, is the sole owner of the holding company, Carl Zeiss AG

 Further information at www.zeiss.com